kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 This quantity reaches minimum when the system's encoding matches the generative structure of its environment.
 But no real system freely represents any model.
 Architecture imposes limits.
 Optimization introduces inductive biases.
 Representations compress high-dimensional signals into lower-dimensional manifolds.

-These constraints restrict allowable models to a subset:
+These constraints restrict allowable models to a subset,

 $$
 \mathcal{M}_{\text{allowed}} = \{p(o,x) \mid \text{structural constraints satisfied}\}.
 $$

-Within this space lies a constrained optimum $p^*$:
+Within this space lies a constrained optimum $p^*$,

 $$
 p^* = \arg\min_{p \in \mathcal{M}_{\text{allowed}}} F[p].
 $$

 Constraints alter representation geometry, so $p^*$ cannot coincide with the ideal unconstrained minimum $F^*$.
-The offset becomes inevitable:
+The offset becomes inevitable,

 $$
 \kappa = F[p^*] - F^*.